Sometimes patients and parents choose not to vaccinate1

 Understanding the motivation behind their decisions can help you formulate a plan.

-World Health Organization estimates that vaccination saves 3.5-5 million lives worldwide every year.20 Despite the availability, many still delay or refuse recommended vaccines, which can lead to outbreaks of vaccine-preventable diseases and avoidable deaths.21
+The World Health Organization estimates that vaccination saves 3.5-5 million lives worldwide every year.2 Despite the availability, many still delay or refuse recommended vaccines, which can lead to outbreaks of vaccine-preventable diseases.3,4

-This choice is often attributed to a lack of confidence in vaccine efficacy and safety; however, studies show there are three main motivating factors that may influence vaccine hesitancy22:
+This choice is often attributed to a lack of confidence in vaccine efficacy and safety; however, studies show there are three main motivating factors that may influence vaccine hesitancy5:

 Convenience